Close-up of bright red candy spheres, the type of food coloring commonly made with Red 40 dye.

-Red 40 (also called Allura Red AC, or E129 in Europe) is a synthetic dye derived from petroleum.
+Red 40 is a synthetic food dye (also called Allura Red AC, or E129 in Europe) derived from petroleum.
+It belongs to the azo dye family, a class of synthetic colorants that share a nitrogen-nitrogen double bond.
 It produces a bright red to orange-red color and is one of the most commonly used artificial colorants in the food supply.

 Despite the name, it doesn't always make food look red.
 Depending on the formulation, it can produce orange, pink, or purple tones.
 Many products listed as "cherry," "strawberry," or "fruit punch" flavored get their color partly or entirely from Red 40.